Elizabeth Taylor: 1980–2007: Stage and television roles; retirement

 After a period of semi-retirement from films, Taylor starred in The Mirror Crack'd (1980), adapted from an Agatha Christie mystery novel and featuring an ensemble cast of actors from the studio era, such as Angela Lansbury, Kim Novak, Rock Hudson, and Tony Curtis.
 Wanting to challenge herself, she took on her first substantial stage role, playing Regina Giddens in a Broadway production of Lillian Hellman's The Little Foxes.
 Instead of portraying Giddens in negative light, as had often been the case in previous productions, Taylor's idea was to show her as a victim of circumstance, explaining, "She's a killer, but she's saying, 'Sorry fellas, you put me in this position'."

 The production premiered in May 1981, and had a sold-out six-month run despite mixed reviews.
 Frank Rich of The New York Times wrote that Taylor's performance as "Regina Giddens, that malignant Southern bitch-goddess ... begins gingerly, soon gathers steam, and then explodes into a black and thunderous storm that may just knock you out of your seat", while Dan Sullivan of the Los Angeles Times stated, "Taylor presents a possible Regina Giddens, as seen through the persona of Elizabeth Taylor.
 There's some acting in it, as well as some personal display."
 She appeared as evil socialite Helena Cassadine in the day-time soap opera General Hospital in November 1981.
 The following year, she continued performing The Little Foxes in London's West End, but received largely negative reviews from the British press.

 Encouraged by the success of The Little Foxes, Taylor and producer Zev Buffman founded the Elizabeth Taylor Repertory Company.
 Its first and only production was a revival of Noël Coward's comedy Private Lives, starring Taylor and Burton.
 It premiered in Boston in early 1983, and although commercially successful, received generally negative reviews, with critics noting that both stars were in noticeably poor health – Taylor admitted herself to a drug and alcohol rehabilitation center after the play's run ended, and Burton died the following year.
-After the failure of Private Lives, Taylor dissolved her theater company.
+After the failure of Private Lives, Taylor dissolved her theatre company.
 Her only other project that year was the television film Between Friends.